-It's not strictly required at this point, but it will be valuable to take a slight detour and look at how to make changes to the configuration of the project.
-Probably the most useful configuration change you can make will be to build the optimized version of the code.
+The build process consists of two steps: a configuration stage, and then the actual compilation.
+The configuration stage is used to enable and disable compiler optimizations and other options and to control the scope of the build.
 The project will be configured by default using the default build profile, which is an optimized build with debug information (CMAKE\BUILD\TYPE=relwithdebinfo) version.
 Let's tell the project to make an optimized build.